 - Enhance routes for the delivery of emergency services in the City.

 This need was most recently affirmed in a 2009 update to the Kingston Transportation Master Plan.
-A further update to the KTMP is scheduled for completion by late 2014.
+A further update to the KTMP is scheduled to be complete in October 2015.